nsrr/shank3zz-documentation/pages/README.md

 Users must include the following text in any Acknowledgements:

-> The National Sleep Research Resource was supported by the U.S. National Institutes of Health, National Heart Lung and Blood Institute (R24 HL114473, 75N92019R002).
+> The Shank3ZZ work was supported by the National Institute of Neurological Disorders and Stroke (1F99NS135815) and the Simons Foundation Autism Research Initiative (Pilot Award 878115).
+The National Sleep Research Resource was supported by the U.S. National Institutes of Health, National Heart Lung and Blood Institute (R24 HL114473, 75N92019R002).

 ## Changelog